AMID THE PANDEMIC CRISIS

 RECOVERY FOR SHARED PROSPERITY

-This year the Oregon Business Plan combines two imperatives: recovery from the impact of the coronavirus pandemic, and greater shared prosperity as a condition of that recovery.
+The Oregon Business Plan for 2020 combines two imperatives: recovery from the impact of the coronavirus pandemic, and greater shared prosperity as a condition of that recovery.

 This imperative rests on four convictions: